ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 NOTE 2: If the project does not load, here is a Kaggle Link: https://www.kaggle.com/code/brettean7/pokemon-pokedex-mega-project-preview-some-models

-NOTE 3: In this ReadMe, I will list my methodology and the Machine Learning Models I used at the end of the ReadMe.
+NOTE 3: In the end of this ReadMe, I will list my methodology and the Machine Learning Models I used.

 ---